Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Simulation study

 There are several parameters that need to be chosen with some care.
-Here we list them and discuss the conventions we applied. \begin{itemize} \item $\mathbf{b}$: \quad The random vector $\mathbf{b}$ must have zero mean, covariance matrix $I$, and bounded higher order moments; here we use a multivariate normal, i.e. $\mathbf{b} \sim N (0,I)$.
+Here we list them and discuss the conventions we applied: \begin{itemize} \item $\mathbf{b}$: The random vector $\mathbf{b}$ must have zero mean, covariance matrix $I$ and bounded higher order moments; here we use a multivariate normal, that is, $\mathbf{b} \sim N (0,I)$.

-\item $\epsilon$: \quad In principle, the value $\epsilon$ should be small enough to approximate the notion of tending to zero, but not so small as to induced floating point errors of an undesirable magnitude in computing $f_{\lambda}(\mathbf{y}+\epsilon \mathbf{b})$.
-In practice, similar to the experience of~\cite{ramani2008monte}, we have witnessed the method to be robust to choice of this parameter, even over several orders of magnitude.
-In the following simulations, we use $\epsilon = 0.1$.
+\item $\varepsilon$: In principle, the value $\varepsilon$ should be small enough to approximate the notion of tending to zero, but not so small as to induce floating point errors of an undesirable magnitude in computing $f_{\lambda}(\mathbf{y}+\varepsilon\mathbf{b})$.
+In practice, similar to the experience of~\citet{ramani2008monte}, we have witnessed the method to be robust to choice of this parameter, even over several orders of magnitude.
+In the following simulations, we use $\varepsilon= 0.1$.

-\item $K$: \quad Small $K$ gives a noisy $WMSE$ curve.
-As $K$ increases, we get a clearer shape for $WMSE$ curve, and the resulting estimate is more accurate.
-However, a larger $K$ has bigger computation cost.
+\item $K$: Small $K$ gives a noisy $\mathrm{WMSE}$ curve.
+As $K$ increases, we get a clearer shape for the $\mathrm{WMSE}$ curve and the resulting estimate is more accurate.
+However, a~larger $K$ has bigger computation cost.
 We have had good results using $K=100$.

-\item $M$: \quad The maximum degree $M$ is set to be 1.1 times the true maximum degree of the true graph in our simulations, to relax the restriction of a known maximum degree.
+\item $M$: The maximum degree $M$ is set to be 1.1 times the true maximum degree of the true graph in our simulations, to relax the restriction of a known maximum degree.

-\item $\delta$: \quad The parameter $\delta$ must be big enough to make the optimization stable, but not so big as to swamp the contribution of $\hbox{diag}(\mathbf{N}_{smooth})$ in (\ref{eq:C.hat}).
-In these simulations, in order to make the results comparable across different settings, we choose $\delta$ to make the condition number of the approximate covariance matrix $\hat C$ the same, equal to $20$.
+\item $\delta$: The parameter $\delta$ must be big enough to make the optimization stable, but not so big as to swamp the contribution of $\operatorname{diag}(\mathbf{N}_{\mathrm{smooth}})$ in (\ref{eq:C.hat}).
+In these simulations, in order to make the results comparable across different settings, we choose $\delta$ to make the condition number of the approximate covariance matrix $\hat{C}$ the same, equal to $20$.

-\item $\lambda$: \quad the range of $\lambda$ being considered in finding the optimal $\lambda$ include, the true optimal $\lambda$, values of three magnitudes above and below the true $\lambda$. \end{itemize}
+\item $\lambda$: The range of $\lambda$ being considered in finding the optimal $\lambda$ includes the true optimal $\lambda$ and values of three magnitudes above and below the true $\lambda$. \end{itemize}